-Welcome to Mercy Place Bethlehem Home for the Aged, a warm community of independent residents enjoying life among the historical streets and sloping greens of Golden Square, Bendigo.
+Welcome to Mercy Health Bethlehem Home for the Aged, a warm community of independent residents enjoying life among the historical streets and sloping greens of Golden Square, Bendigo.

 With a committed and proactive Lifestyle Team, we partner with every person to ensure each day is as golden as the region’s history.